-Last year, the return of festivals after ‘Freedom Day’ (remember that?) was just the tonic but now Birmingham’s festival calendar is back and it’s full to the brim with some of the best music performances.
+Can you sense summer coming?
+That only means one thing.
+Birmingham’s music festival calendar is back and it’s full to the brim with some of the best music performances.
 So grab your mates, crack open the cans of beer, get the glitter out and prepare to dance the summer away.
-Here’s our guide to some of the top Birmingham music festivals running throughout summer 2022.
+Here’s our guide to some of the top music festivals in Birmingham running throughout the summer of 2023.

 Simmer Down is one of the largest and most diverse festivals in Birmingham.
-Headlining the launch event are Jamaica’s legendary ska and reggae pioneers The Skatalites.
-It will be headlined by ASWAD plus one of funk and disco’s preeminent bands, HEATWAVE alongside an array of local artists, musicians, and DJs.
-If you love roots reggae and its fantastic history this one’s for you.
+If you love roots reggae and its fantastic history, this one’s for you.
 Situated in the beautiful surroundings of Handsworth Park, it is a free family fun-day festival, which celebrates Birmingham’s rich cultural diversity by paying tribute to the centrality of reggae and other musical genres that have contributed to Birmingham as an international city of culture.
-Adult tickets start from £11.

-Celebrating its 15th anniversary in 2021, Moseley Folk & Arts Festival is one of the best-loved and most anticipated music and arts festivals in Birmingham, attracting an enthusiastic and loyal audience of music fans and families to the picturesque suburban oasis of Moseley Pool and Park, Birmingham.
-Running from September 2-4 at Moseley Park and Pool, the annual event will see appearances from Jethro Tull, Dr. John Cooper Clarke, The Coral, Midlake, poet Simon Armitage, and Vashti Bunyan.
+Moseley Folk & Arts Festival is one of the best-loved and most anticipated arts and folk music festivals in Birmingham, attracting an enthusiastic and loyal audience of music fans and families to the picturesque suburban oasis in Moseley.
+Running from September 1-3 at Moseley Park and Pool, the annual event will see appearances from Squeeze, The Saw Doctors, Wilco, The Proclaimers and many more.
 Adult weekend tickets start from £145.